PosoSAgapo/GMB_corpus_ner/README.md

 # GMB_corpus_ner
-This is the repository fot the link https://www.kaggle.com/shoumikgoswami/ner-using-random-forest-and-crf It uses a ensemble model combines (xgboos,crf,random forest,bilist+attn+crf) and a model based on Bert(since my computer does not support trainning a model like bert,my laptop is only a macbook and I have to use the old computer in my house to use cuda , so I do not have the full result of the Bert,but the code works fine just the speed is very slow which takes a long time to see a proper result)
+This is the repository fot the link https://www.kaggle.com/shoumikgoswami/ner-using-random-forest-and-crf It uses a ensemble model combines (xgboost,crf,random forest,bilist+attn+crf) and a model based on Bert(since my computer does not support trainning a model like bert,my laptop is only a macbook and I have to use the old computer in my house to use cuda , so I do not have the full result of the Bert,but the code works fine just the speed is very slow which takes a long time to see a proper result)
 In BiLSTM, I use the glove vector and concat it with a 50-dim vector which uses it to describe the syntax label,so the word embedding in the BiLSTM is actually 150 dim.

 -----------------------------------------------------------------------------------------------------

 Running Procedure:
 1.Run make_data.py which you can adjust the size of training,val,test dataset,in the experiment  I use training (2349 sentences),val (150 sentences),test (350 sentences)
 2.Run each model's traininig script,like ner_Xgboost.py,Rf.py,CRF.py,Copy_Attn.py,it will save the model automatically
 3.Run the vote_classifer.py to get the hard_voting result on the test dataset